-Ron Dellums, former California congressman, Oakland mayor, dead at 82
+Ron Dellums, U.S. lawmaker who led push for sanctions against South Africa, dead at 82

 Lee, according to the Chronicle, recalled Dellums telling his staffers that “the only question we should ask when we made decisions about anything is, ‘Is this the right thing to do?’”

 Despite his reputation for being one of the Pentagon’s harshest critics, Dellums became chairman of the House Armed Services Committee in January 1993 when Les Aspin resigned to become President Bill Clinton’s defense secretary.
-Dellums was forced to relinquish the post two years later, after Republicans regained control of the House.
+Dellums was forced to relinquish the post two years later, after Republicans

-One of Dellums’ greatest political triumphs was congressional enactment in 1986, over the veto of President Ronald Reagan, of U.S. economic sanctions against the apartheid policy of racial separation by South Africa’s white minority government.

-Reporting by Steve Gorman Editing by Bill Tarrant
+Reporting by Steve Gorman in Los Angeles; Editing by Bill Tarrant and Peter Cooney